What is Morbihan disease?

 What is the differential diagnosis for Morbihan disease?

-Differential diagnosis includes other granulomatous and inflammatory facial conditions [8,9].
+Differential diagnosis for Morbihan disease includes other granulomatous and inflammatory facial conditions [7,8].
+Conditions to consider include:

-- Sarcoidosis — epithelioid granulomas on histology and a positive serum ACE.
-May be localised to the skin or systemic.
+- Sarcoidosis — characterised by epithelioid granulomas on histology and a positive serum angiotensin converting enzyme (ACE) test; it can be localised to the skin or systemic

-- Orofacial granulomatosis — painless lip swelling, granulomas on histology, mouth ulcers, mucosal tags, lingua plicata.
+- Orofacial granulomatosis — characterised by painless lip swelling, granulomas on histology, mouth ulcers, mucosal tags, and lingua plicata

-- Systemic lupus erythematosus — cutaneous findings include malar rash (butterfly rash), maculopapular rash, mucosal ulcers and photosensitivity.
-May result in systemic disease affecting the joints, lungs, heart, kidneys, brain, blood and nervous system.
+- Systemic lupus erythematosus — where cutaneous findings include malar rash ('butterfly' rash), maculopapular rash, mucosal ulcers and photosensitivity.; this can result in systemic disease affecting the joints, lungs, heart, kidneys, brain, blood and nervous system.

-- Foreign body granuloma — red-brown papules, nodules and plaques in response to tattoo, bovine collagen injection, silicone or paraffin injection, retained sutures, etc.
+- Foreign body granuloma — characterised by reddish-brown papules, nodules and plaques in response to tattoo, bovine collagen injection, silicone or paraffin injection, retained sutures, etc

-- Scleredema of Buschke — symmetrical hardening of the skin of the neck and upper back typically associated with diabetes mellitus.
-Caseating epithelioid granulomas on histopathology containing acid-fast bacilli.
+- Scleroedema of Buschke — characterised by the symmetrical hardening of the skin of the neck and upper back typically associated with diabetes mellitus; there are caseating epithelioid granulomas containing acid-fast bacilli.

-- Cutaneous pseudolymphoma — various conditions that simulate cutaneous lymphoma.
+- Cutaneous pseudolymphoma — various conditions can simulate cutaneous lymphoma.

 What is the treatment for Morbihan disease?